 What Makes a Business High Risk?

 So, what is the distinction between a high risk business and a low-risk one?
-As we mentioned above, there are numerous reasons your business could be considered risky.
-“Low-risk,” on the other hand, is consider to be normal and of course offers minimal risk.
+As we describe above, there are numerous reasons your business could be at risk.
+“Low-risk,” on the other hand, is considered to be normal and of course offers minimal risk.

 Also, determining a business’s risk level is centered on multiple compounding factors.
 So what is a High Risk Business?
 Every payment processor has its individual set of guidelines.
 One processor may deem you high risk while another may not – which is why it is good to shop around.
 Once a processor assesses your business, they’ll make an “either/or” conclusion as to whether you qualify as high risk.

-Some of the high risk products and industries usually identified by processors include (but are not limiting to):
+Some of the high risk products and industries usually identified by processors include (but are not limited to):